sshoaib1999/pinterest-data-pipeline363/README.md

 3. Configure regex to capture data

-# Pinterest Analytics with Spark
+# Batch Processing with Spark on Databricks

 ## Table of Contents
 ---------------------